-How do You Make a Claim?
+How Do You Make a Claim?

-You should bring a claim against the NHS at least three years after the negligence was made.
-It is best to make a complaint before you sue the NHS.
+You should bring a claim against the NHS no more than three years after the incident.
+It’s best to make a complaint first before you sue the NHS.
 You can make a complaint through the NHS Hospital Trust or primary care practice where the treatment took place.

 They can then guide you as to the process of gaining compensation, which costs the NHS more every year.
-However, most claims made against the NHS are resolved without going to court, and so it is highly unlikely that a legal battle will ensue after you make your claim.
+However, most claims against the NHS find a resolution without going to court.
+Ergo, it’s highly unlikely that a legal battle will ensue after you make your claim.